 "Many essential businesses have already experienced COVID cases or outbreaks," says Trevor Beauchamp, WSPS' Director, Field Logistics.
 "With non-essential businesses opening up and a looming third wave of infections, the potential human and economic consequences of a workplace breakout are dire.
 We've reached a point where we may need to dedicate more resources to it."

 Staying on top of evolving requirements relating to COVID-19 has been an ongoing challenge for businesses.
-For guidance, be sure to check out 5 steps to keep up with evolving COVID-19 requirements article which outlines the province's pandemic response framework and local public health measures.

 Knowing what the requirements are is one thing.
 Acting on them is another.
 Now is the time to appoint a workplace champion.
 Some sectors where people must work in close proximity to each other, such as the music, film and TV industries, have already embraced this concept by hiring COVID-19 compliance officers.